History

 • New York actor/writer Pierre-Marc Diennet

-• Mime/dance performer and instructor Karen Montanaro
+• Mime/dance performer & instructor Karen Montanaro

 • Percussionist Shamou